KasparEtter/ef1p/pages/email/email.md

   The [`echo`](https://man7.org/linux/man-pages/man1/echo.1.html) command writes the argument to its [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)), which is then [piped](https://en.wikipedia.org/wiki/Anonymous_pipe) to `openssl` for the Base64 encoding.
-  The `-n` option to `echo` suppresses the trailing newline in its output and the `-e` option enables interpretation of backslash escapes.
+  The `-n` option to `echo` suppresses the trailing newline in its output, and the `-e` option enables interpretation of backslash escapes.
-  The reason why I used four zeros instead of just two in the escape sequence is to not cause any troubles if your username or password starts with a number.
+  I use four zeros instead of just two in the escape sequence to avoid problems if your username or password starts with a number.
   And if you're wondering why there is a leading null character:
   The standard supports an [additional field](https://datatracker.ietf.org/doc/html/rfc4616#section-2) at the beginning, which is usually left empty in the case of SMTP.